 burning sage, Frankincense or sandalwood incense

 holding a piece of moonstone or a clear quartz crystal in your non-writing hand

 opening your curtains to let in the Full Moon light

 taking three deep breaths and calling your deities, angels and/or spirit guides for love and protection

-Complete one or more of the sentences (below) and write as long as you need to.
-Don’t worry about the spelling and don’t edit yourself -- just let your thoughts flow!
-Afterwards, you can further cleanse by taking a purifying sea salt bath.
+On the Full Moon, complete one or more of the sentences (below) and write as long as you need to.
+Don’t worry about the spelling and don’t edit yourself — just let your thoughts flow!
+Afterwards, you may wish to further cleanse by taking a purifying sea salt bath.

 Today I release my anger towards……

 Today I release my addiction to……